 Highlighting of high-frequency French words

-If you click Advanced options, you will see a special option that allows you to highlight high-frequency French words.
+In the section Advanced options you will find a special option that allows you to highlight high-frequency French words.
 The words from different frequency intervals will be highlighted in the following colors:

 If you want to make the frequency analysis of your text and obtain the detailed statistics, please use French word frequency counter.